Skip to content

 Hakone is a true photographer’s paradise.
 It offers a treasure trove of captivating scenes that will delight and inspire.
 Beautiful Mount Fuji, tranquil lakes, diverse landscapes, and rich history await you.

 A visit to Hakone is an experience for professional and amateur photographers.
-So, grab your camera, pack your lenses, and head there when you are in Japan.
-You will fill your memory cards with remarkable pictures.
+Grab your camera, pack your lenses, and head there when you are in Japan.
+You’ll fill your memory cards with great pictures.
 I can’t wait to return to this paradise when the weather is better!

 If you leave from Shinjuku, you have two options:

-- Odakyu Railway will take you to Hakone-Yumoto Station.
-The company has the Romance Car which only has reserved seats.
-A one-way trip on this limited express takes about 90 minutes and costs 2470 yen (or 2420 yen if using an e-ticket).
+• Odakyu Railway will take you to Hakone-Yumoto Station.
+The company has the Romance Car, which only has reserved seats.
+A one-way trip on this limited express takes about 90 minutes and costs 2470 yen (or 2420 yen with an e-ticket).

 Bonus Tip

 Get the Hakone Free Pass.
 It provides unlimited use of Odakyu-affiliated buses, trains, boats, cable cars, and ropeways.
-You also get discounted admission to selected tourist attractions.
-Check the Odakyu website for full details.
+Discounted admission to selected tourist attractions is also given.
+Check the Odakyu website for details.
+It’ll save you some money.